We are delighted to announce the twelfth

 hosted by the Hamburg University of Technology (TUHH) and invite you to participate on the

-Recent advances in artificial intelligence and automation, as well as ever-increasing capacities of smart devices, have created a whole new business ecosystem.
+Digitalization trends are reshaping the industrial world.
+Recent advances in machine learning, artificial intelligence and automation, as well as the ever-increasing capacities of smart devices, have created a whole new business ecosystem.
 Additionally, customers are demanding more innovative, more diverse and greener products.
 This creates numerous challenges for all actors in the supply chain; yet, they also present a chance to create solutions and practices that improve performance and productivity.

 we invite empirical, theoretical, methodological and practical contributions addressing topics related to one of the following tracks: